 To acknowledge you have a brand is the first step to managing it.
 The next step is to clarify and map out what you want your brand to be.
 When building your personal brand this is a personal process and it can be inspirational and rewarding.
 Aim to be true to your best self.
 You want to build yourself up and have this act as an aspiration goal.
-However setting an expectation that is impossible for you to achieve will be counter-productive.
-So don’t think of yourself as a fictional super you but do keep positive.
+However, setting an expectation that is impossible for you to achieve will be counter-productive.
+So don’t think of yourself as a fictional super-you but do keep positive.

-A fantastic example of someone doing this well is, Dr Dov Philips whose book ‘Wellness Words’ BookPrint produces (you can buy a copy from his website).
+A fantastic example of someone doing this well is, Dr. Dov Philips whose book ‘Wellness Words’ BookPrint produces (you can buy a copy from his website).
 Having his book profiled on his website adds credibility and substance to his claim that he can help people who have pain or are suffering.
-He then has made a promise on his website, backed it up with a strong credibility claim which his book – this earns him the opportunity to prove himself as people get in touch.
+He then has made a promise on his website, backed it up with a strong credibility claim with his book – this earns him the opportunity to prove himself as people get in touch.

 Remember, you have a brand and a reputation.
 Nurture it by setting expectations that earn you the opportunity to prove yourself.
 Make sure you follow through and your reputation, your brand, will be worth more than gold.